aasthaparey/Samvaadsense/README.md

 💔 4.4% (≈2.7M) suffered from depression

-Even more worrying — most parents remained unaware of their child’s emotional state or online behavior.
+Even more worrying — most parents remain unaware of their child’s emotional state or online behavior.
 This unawareness often leads to delayed interventions or misunderstandings.

 SamvaadSense aims to change that — by turning everyday chat data into an emotional lens, helping parents stay informed, not invasive.

-Because every message is more than text — it’s a story waiting to be understood. 💬
+💬 Because every message is more than text — it’s a story waiting to be understood.

-⿣ Features & Functionalities ✅
+✅ Features & Functionalities

 🎥 A complete walkthrough video will be released soon!

-✳ Core Features of SamvaadSense v1.0
+✳️ Core Features of SamvaadSense v1.0
 🧮 1.
 Top Statistics

 Get an instant overview of your child’s communication pattern: